You're Going To Be Seeing This Haircut Everywhere In 2017

 The only thing we don't love about this cut?
 It won't work for those with curls — the blunt ends in particular can cause the dreaded triangle look.
 Outside of that, we were pretty impressed when Gordon showed us all the different ways it can be applied and styled.

-Click through to see the je ne sais quoi styles — cut by the insanely talented (and R29 Beauty Innovator Awards nominee!)
-Wes Sharpton, with a hair-color assist by our go-to dye diva Roxie Darling — that are cultivating a fan base on the East Coast.
+Click through to see the je ne sais quoi styles — cut by the insanely talented Wes Sharpton, with a hair-colour assist by our go-to dye diva Roxie Darling — that are cultivating a fan base on the East Coast.

 According to Michael Gordon, founder of Bumble and Bumble and cool-kid hair collective Hairstory, the look that's about to take over the streets of NYC is what's described as architectural texture.